 Employee engagement boost productivity

-Employee engagement improve the customer satisfaction
+Employee engagement improves the customer satisfaction

 You will retain your best employees